Mission

 Back to School at Eagle Rock Brewery

 Every craft beer is a learning opportunity.
 New flavors.
 Re-discovered styles.
 Differing opinions.
 And that could be all in one pint of beer.
-But if you are looking for a more structured learning environment, then the monthly Education nights at Eagle Rock Brewery are for you.
+If you are looking for a more structured learning environment, then Eagle Rock Brewery’s monthly Education nights are for you.

 I joined a large group in the tasting room of the brewery last Thursday to learn about how to mindfully savor beer and some of the science behind what beer does to our taste buds.